 Surgical technicians are essential in the operating room, as they help to create a sterile environment and provide the necessary tools for the surgeon.
 They also assist with patient safety and privacy.
 The operating room team consists of the surgeon, assistants, a cleaning person, an anesthesiologist, and a circulating nurse.
 Each member of the team has a specific role in ensuring the best outcome for the patient.
 There are many specialties in the field of surgery, such as neurosurgeons who specialize in brain and nervous system treatments, or cardiovascular surgeons who focus on cardiac or arterial operations.

-Using a variety of instruments, they correct anatomical deformities, repair or replace tissues and bones after injuries, or perform preventive surgeries.
+The surgeon and their first assistant (or second if necessary) are the only sterile members of the team.
+They wear special sterile gowns, gloves, masks, and hats as they surround the patient.
+Using a variety of instruments, they can correct anatomical deformities, repair or replace tissues and bones after injuries, or perform preventive surgeries.
 Surgical assistants help with visibility of the surgical site, manipulate and use sterile instruments, insert tubes, initiate intravenous lines, control bleeding, close the wound, and apply dressings.
-They also work closely with the surgical RN to prepare the room, configure the sterile field, and can help identify and position the patient or assist with surgical site preparation.
-Frequent changes in the members of the central surgical team should be avoided, since the surgical team is a professional and very well-coordinated team.
+They also work closely with the surgical RN to prepare the room and configure the sterile field.